-Growth is so last century – A planet under attack
+Growth is so last century and a planet under attack

 “There is no getting away from the fact.
 Our modern lives have been grown on a bed of cheap abundant oil.
 Something our politicians seem to forget when talking about economic growth.”